andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query setup__ src

-Returns dictionary of the image setup.
-IOW type, geometry, and parameters, if any.
+Returns dictionary of the image's setup.

+This includes type, geometry, and parameters, if any.
 No inputs though, even if the image has any.

 ---